Mack the Knife: Other versions

-Ella Fitzgerald made a notable live recording in 1960 (released on Ella in Berlin: Mack the Knife) during which, after forgetting the lyrics after the first stanza, she improvised new lyrics, including name-checking Louis Armstrong and Bobby Darin.
-The performance earned her a Grammy Award for Best Female Pop Vocal Performance at the 3rd Annual Grammy Awards.
-This version made the US Hot 100, peaking at No. 27.

-Frank Sinatra added the song to his repertoire in 1984 in an arrangement by Frank Foster; In the performance included in his album L.A.
+Frank Sinatra added the song to his repertoire in 1984 in an arrangement by Frank Foster; In the performance included on his album L.A.
 Is My Lady, Sinatra similarly name-checked Armstrong and Darin, as well as adding members of his backing band.
 Sinatra and Jimmy Buffett recorded a duet of the song for Sinatra's final album Duets II (1994).

 Nick Cave and Spanish Fly performed the song for the video September Songs – The Music of Kurt Weill in 1994, released as an album in 1997. while Sting and Dominic Muldowney recorded it for the 1985 tribute album Lost in the Stars: The Music of Kurt Weill.